oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/introduction/introduction.md

 ## About this Workshop

-This workshop will enable you to create an end-to-end RPA flow with Oracle Integration 3.
-The steps will include setting up the RPA environment and service connections, creating the robot integration flows, followed by executing and monitoring test runs.
+This workshop will enable you to build a Robot with Oracle Integration 3.
+The steps will include setting up the robot environment and connections, creating the robot and integration, followed by running and testing a robot.

 Estimated Workshop Time: 2 hours

+### Why Use Robots in Oracle Integration?

+Robots and integrations help you achieve the same business goals using different technologies.
+A robot performs UI-based automation, whereas an integration performs API-based automation.
+You can build both robots and integrations using Oracle Integration 3, enabling organizations to automate efficiently and effectively using one complete platform.

+Robots enable organizations to unify their automation work and strategies, which can eliminate any automation silos.

+Having robots as part of Oracle Integration let's you gain the efficiencies of automation along with the controls to guarantee good corporate governance.
+Corporate teams can automate their business processes with only minimal involvement from IT, while a designated team maintains operational excellence by providing oversight.
+Essentially, you reduce risk by managing the entire lifecycle of all automation assets in one place.

+Oracle Integration offers unified observability of all assets with robust monitoring tools, including dashboards, proactive email notifications, and detailed troubleshooting pages.

+Business can build flexible and future-proof solutions using Oracle Integration.
+Use Robots when the underlying service only support a UI-interface.
+You create an integration that calls the robot and then move on to your next automation work.
+If you need the replace the UI-based implementation with an API-based interface, then you make an update without impacting the larger business process.

 ### Objectives

 In this workshop, you will learn how to:

-* Learn Oracle Integration 3 concepts of Projects and Robots
+* Learn about the benefits of using Robots in Oracle Integration 3
 * Provision Oracle Integration 3 in Oracle Cloud Infrastructure
-* Setup Robot Environment
-* Build, Test, and Deploy a Robot
+* Build, Test and Monitor a Robot and its Integration

 ### Prerequisites